ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

 ### Modeling

 We compared multiple classes of models to see which would be the most effective.
-Below are some that we tried:
+We tried 6 different models:

 **Logistic Regression**: A parametric model that fits a "best-fit" line, then uses that line to calculate the probability of categorical outcomes (in this case healthy or epileptic).
 View our code <a href = "https://github.com/ucd25-cosmos-optimizers/optimizers/blob/chloe/notebooks/logistic%20regression.ipynb" target = "_blank">here</a>.